firejoust/mineflayer-movement/README.md

 bot.movement.heuristic.get(label)

 /*
-  Returns the optimal yaw angle to face in any given tick.
+  Returns the optimal yaw angle in any given tick.

   Arguments:
   fov       (Number, optional) The player's frame of vision, in degrees (Default: 240)